MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 > [!NOTE]
 > On the **Rules** tab, published rules are listed in the order that they are run in.

-### Rules settings
+### Rule settings

-You can access the rules settings from the **Rules** tab for a particular assessment.
-From here, you can make changes to the rule evaluation behavior as well as the sample payload.
-Note that these changes only apply to rules for the assessment you are editing.
+You can access the rule settings on the **Rules** tab for a specific assessment.
+There, you can change the rule evaluation behavior and the sample payload.
+Note that these changes apply to rules only for the assessment that you're editing.

 ### Rule evaluation behavior

-Here you can update how you would like your rules to be evaluated.
+You can update how your rules are evaluated.
 If you select **Run the first matching rule**, only one rule will ever be evaluated per transaction.
-If that rule does not return a decision, no further rules will be evaluated, and a default decision of *Approve* is returned.
-If you select **Run all matching rules until a decision is made**, multiple rules may be evaluated for a single transaction.
-If the first rule evaluated does not return a decision, each subsequent matching rule will be evaluated until a decision is returned.
+If that rule doesn't return a decision, no further rules will be evaluated, and a default decision of *Approve* is returned.
+If you select **Run all matching rules until a decision is made**, multiple rules can be evaluated for a single transaction.
+If the first rule that is evaluated doesn't return a decision, each subsequent matching rule will be evaluated until a decision is returned.

 ### Sample payload

 In the **Payload settings** pane, you can define the sample payload for the assessment type.
 The sample payload is intended to contain an example of the fields that will be sent in the request API for the assessment and can be used in your rule.

 In the API request, you might choose not to send optional fields from the assessment schema.
 Alternatively, you might choose to send additional custom fields.
-In both cases, be sure to update the payload sample that is shown in the **Payload settings** pane so that it reflects the specific fields that you're sending.
+In both cases, be sure to update the payload sample that is shown in the **Payload settings** pane, so that it reflects the specific fields that you're sending.

 This payload sample is shown every time that a new rule is created for the assessment (see the [Payload sample](rules.md#payload-sample) section later in this topic).
 Note that any changes that you make apply only to rules that you create from that time onward.